rkulla/vimogen/README.md

-A: Pathogen has become the de-facto standard way of activating Vim plugins that were installed in modular way into their own directories, rather than simply unzip'ing all plugins into the same directory like old times.
-Vimogen assumes you're using Pathogen.
-So install Pathogen first, which is as easy as following the simple steps on https://github.com/tpope/vim-pathogen
+A: Pathogen has become the de-facto standard way of activating Vim plugins that were installed in modular way into their own directories, rather than unzip'ing all plugins into the same directory.
+Vimogen assumes that you are using Pathogen, so install Pathogen first, which is as easy as following the simple steps <a href="https://github.com/tpope/vim-pathogen">here</a>.

 __Q: Where can I find git URLs for Vim plugins?__